THE BLUE PLAQUE ROUTE

 The original club house has humble origins, beginning its sporting life in a shed donated by Hotpoint in 1981.
 Two years later it was made more substantial, changing rooms and storage were added and, by this time, cricket teas were being served.

-• A sporting and social hub – the club house has a fully licensed bar so why not drop by?
+• A sporting a social hub: - the club house has a fully licensed bar so why not drop by?

 In 2021-22 some serious restructuring was done, creating what is now the well-equipped, welcoming and popular village institution we enjoy today.
 There are four adult teams, three for men and one for women and the junior section is very popular with both sexes.
 Results and fixtures are posted on the website so, if you want to get involved or simply turn up for a match in the sun with a glass of something refreshing you can sort out the details from there.